YvesW/client-resizer/README.md

 The plugin still respects all the other settings in the ``RuneLite`` > ``Window Settings`` config.
 For that reason, I personally suggest using the following RuneLite Window Settings:<br>
 ![RuneLite window settings](docs/img/runelite-window-settings.png)<br>
 *It is recommended to **enable** ``Enable custom window chrome`` in ``RuneLite`` > ``Window Settings`` if you'd like to automatically resize the client or snap it back (contain the client in screen) when dragging it to a different monitor.
 Shift + Windows key + arrow or hotkey-based repositioning does still automatically resize the client with custom chrome disabled.
 However, moving the client to a different monitor by dragging the title bar will not work with custom chrome disabled when trying to automatically resize the client or properly snap the client back (contain in screen).<br>
-I generally also recommend **locking the window size**, so you don't accidentally use Windows's snap resize function.*
+I generally also recommend **locking the window size**, so you don't accidentally use Windows's snap resize function.
+The plugin is compatible with an unlocked window size though by using a workaround.*

 ## User Instructions / How to set up